What is Alzheimer disease?

 Any skills lost will not be regained, but these tips can help people and families living with Alzheimer disease:

 - Plan a balanced program of exercise, social activity, good nutrition, and other healthy lifestyle activities.

 - Plan daily activities that help to give structure, meaning, and goals for the person.

 - As the person is less able to function, change activities and routines to let the person take part as much as possible.

 - Keep activities familiar and satisfying.

-- Let the person to do as many things by him or herself as possible.
-The caregiver may need to start an activity, but allow the person to complete it as much as he or she can.
+- Let the person do as many things by themself as possible.
+The caregiver may need to start an activity, but allow the person to complete it as much as they can.

 - Give "cues" to help the person.
 For example, label drawers, cabinets, and closets to let the person know what is in them.

 - Keep the person out of harm's way by removing all safety risks.
 These might include car keys and matches.